JustTrust/DialogExample/README.md

 # Dialog example.
-It's just an example of simple dialog with two buttons and underlaying structure
+It's just an example of simple dialog with two buttons and underlying structure.